 Lawful development certificate

 It is a property or land owner’s responsibility to ensure that the relevant planning permission and building regulations are complied with, failure to do so can result in that person being liable for remedial action.
-You can find out more about your responsibilities on the planning portal website.
+You can find out more about your responsibilities on the planning portal website (external website).

-Below is a list of guides for common household projects;
+Below is a list of guides for common household projects (external website);